-Purpose
+Purpose:

 Whittlesea Secondary College is committed to providing a safe and respectful learning environment where bullying will not be tolerated.
 The purpose of this policy is to:

-- explain the definition of bullying so that there is shared understanding amongst all members of the Whittlesea Secondary College community - make clear that no form of bullying at Whittlesea Secondary College will be tolerated - outline the strategies and programs in place at Whittlesea Secondary College to build a positive school culture and prevent bullying behaviour - ask that everyone in our school community be alert to signs and evidence of bullying behaviour, and understands the importance of reporting bullying behaviour to school staff - ensure that all reported incidents of bullying are appropriately investigated and addressed - ensure that support is provided to students who may be affected by bullying behaviour (including targets, bystanders, witnesses and students engaging in bullying behaviour) - seek parental and peer group support in addressing and preventing bullying behaviour at Whittlesea Secondary College.
+- Explain the definition of bullying so that there is a shared understanding amongst all members of the Whittlesea Secondary College community - Make clear that no form of bullying at Whittlesea Secondary College will not be tolerated - Outline the Strategies and programs in place at Whittlesea Secondary College to build a positive college culture and prevent bullying behaviour - Ask that everyone in our College community be alert to signs and evidence of bullying behaviour, and accept responsibility to report bullying behaviour to College staff - Ensure that all reported incidents of bullying are appropriately investigated and addressed - Ensure that support is provided to students who may be affected by bullying behaviour (including targets, bystanders, witnesses and students engaging in bullying behaviour) - Seek parental and peer group support in addressing and preventing bullying behaviour at Whittlesea Secondary College.